-Gagosian is pleased to present new paintings by Mark Tansey.
-This is his first solo exhibition in London.
+Gagosian is pleased to present an exhibition of recent paintings by Mark Tansey.

-Tansey constructs visual allegories about the nature and implications of perception, meaning and interpretation in art.
-Manipulating the conventions and structures of figurative painting, he creates corollaries for sometimes arcane literary, philosophical and historical concepts.
-Raised by a family of art historians, he incorporates an exhaustive knowledge of art history into his paintings through a time-intensive process.
-His images originate from the extensive archive of magazine, journal and newspaper clippings that he has accumulated over the years, as well as from his own photographs.
-He continuously photocopies stretched, rotated, and cropped images, resulting in a collage that ultimately serves as a preliminary study for a painting.
-Rendered in a single hue, his paintings have a precise photographic quality that is reminiscent of scientific illustration, achieved by applying gesso then washing, brushing and scraping paint into it.
+Growing up in a family of art historians, Tansey weaves an extensive knowledge of art history into his paintings through an exacting and time-intensive process.
+His images derive from an encyclopedic archive of magazine, journal, and newspaper clippings accumulated over many years, as well as from his own photographs.
+Selecting source images, he continuously photocopies them, stretching, rotating, and cropping them in the process.
+This results in a collage that serves as a preliminary study for a painting.
+Rendered in a single luminous hue, Tansey’s paintings have a precise photographic quality reminiscent of scientific illustration, which he achieves by applying gesso to canvas then washing, brushing, and scraping paint onto the smooth and unyielding surface.

-Tansey has painted his most recent works in ultramarine, a color that combines the depth and complexities of black with the lightness and transparency of blue and which imparts the historicizing feel of now-obsolescent blueprint.
-His subject matter has expanded to include figures from political, philosophical, and economic history as well as from art history.
-In EC 101, he traces the lineage of economic theory by inscribing human faces into a creviced mountain, something like Mount Rushmore, a structural device that recalls his earlier use of landscape to blur the traditional distinction between figure and ground.
+For the works in the exhibition, Tansey has selected ultramarine, a color that combines the depth and complexities of black with the lightness and transparency of blue, and that imparts the historicizing feel of blueprint.
+His subject matter has expanded to include figures from political, philosophical, and economic history, as well as from art history.
+In EC 101 (2009) he traces the lineage of economic theory by inscribing human faces into a creviced mountain, à la Mount Rushmore, a structural device that recalls his earlier use of landscape to blur the traditional distinction between figure and ground.
 At the top of the mountain are classical economists such as David Hume, Adam Smith, and John Stuart Mill while the heterodox economists such as Karl Marx, Joseph Stalin, and John Maynard Keynes are at the base.
-In a parallel narrative, Dante and Virgil stand in the lower half of this painting, a reversed image of the mountain.
+In a parallel narrative, Dante and Virgil stand in the lower half of this painting, which is a reversed image of the mountain.
 In The Divine Comedy Virgil guides Dante through Hell and Purgatory while Beatrice guides him through Heaven.
-Tansey incorporates similar reversals in other works, such as Land Fall, which presents two distinctly different scenes of a group of beachgoers as a mirror image, disrupting the possibility of determining a fixed meaning in this painting.

 Painters without Borders